Hi. How can we help?

 Network cabling connects your modem, router, and other wired devices in the Lightspeed Restaurant system.
 Proper cabling ensures reliable data transmission and connections for all networked devices.

-• Type: Use Cat 5e (or better) Ethernet cables terminating in RJ45 connectors for your wired network connections.
+• Type: Use Cat 5e or better Ethernet cables with RJ45 connectors for your wired network connections.

 • Quantity: You must have enough cable on hand to make all necessary network and device connections.